Les Paul Special Tribute - Humbucker - Worn White Satin

 The Tribute captures the classic music of Les Paul.
 The LP Tribute offers excellent playability and flexible sound.

 These dual humbuckers are powerful and sound great in the classic rock style.
-The bridge humbucker picks are very helpful in summing melodies and the sound crisp.
+The bridge humbucker picks are beneficial in summing melodies, and the sound is crisp.
 What is good for us?

 Gibson Les Paul Models Through Time